Where to Find Boston’s Best Fried Chicken Right Now

 Many years into his career, well-known seafood chef Chris Parsons decided to take on fried chicken “because of what it represents to people,” he told Boston.
 It’s approachable, and pleasurable—and as a chef with decades of experience, he could perfect it.
 Parsons’ pressure-frying method yields “luxury” fried chicken, as the menu reads: crisp and juicy, whether served classic, hot, or tossed in black pepper-honey.
 A Cambridge flagship location has a raw bar and billiards, while Parsons is also working on an outpost at the forthcoming North Station-side food hall, Hub Hall.

-At the fun-loving izakaya from the O Ya team, the fried chicken at Hojoko is in the Japanese karaage-style.
-Marinated with ginger, soy, and garlic before frying, then sprinkled with togarashi spices, the boneless strips hit the basket full of flavor, making it requisite during any late-night visit to the Fenway-side bar.
-At the nearby Time Out Market offshoot, Ms. Cluck’s Deluxe (401 Park Dr., Boston), karaage-style chicken goes for a dip in chili-spiked schmaltz for the Cajun chicken sandwich; or it’s drizzled in spicy miso maple syrup atop a tower of waffle fries.
+Fried chicken comes in the Japanese karaage style at Hojoko, a fun-loving izakaya from the same team behind downtown’s chic O Ya restaurant.
+Marinated with ginger, soy, and garlic before frying, then sprinkled with togarashi spices, the boneless strips hit the basket full of flavor, making it requisite during any visit to the Fenway-side bar.
+Meanwhile, at Hojoko’s nearby offshoot at Time Out Market, Ms. Cluck’s Deluxe, the fried chicken goes for a dip in chili-spiked schmaltz for a Cajun chicken sandwich served with dashi pickles and nori buttermilk ranch; you can also find it drizzled in spicy miso maple syrup atop a tower of waffle fries.

 Next Step Soul Food Cafe